-I specialize in helping leaders resolve conflicts, negotiate, persuade, and innovate cross-culturally.
+I rarely lead customized or in-person programs these days.
+When I do, I specialize in helping leaders resolve conflicts, negotiate, persuade, and innovate cross-culturally.
 Whether it’s a multinational company, a small startup, or a non-profit, leaders are not well-prepared to move through difficult situations to create breakthrough conversations.
 Just 1/2 to 2 days of training give people the skills to more effectively innovate and create far more value for their organizations and their customers.

 Most of my programs are customized for my clients and are hosted at their locations.
 From a cross-cultural perspective, I have visited or worked in over 57 countries and have often addressed the challenges of globally-dispersed teams, vendor-relationships, and selling cross-culturally.
-I also lead occasional public programs, which I announce by email.
-Sign up on my list to to receive the whitepaper if you would like to be informed of upcoming programs.
-The whitepaper will be completed in February.

 In my workshops, participants will learn a unique set of rubber-meets-the-road skills that they can immediately bring back into the work and family environments.